 After a few seasons in Russia, and pushing 40-years-old, most players would have retired.
 Not Jagr.
 He returned to the NHL in 2011-12 with the Philadelphia Flyers.
 Then split 2012-13 with the KHL and the Dallas Stars.

-Jagr rolled through Philadelphia, Dallas, Boston, New Jersey, Florida, and finally Calgary before unofficially retiring from the NHL last winter, finally, at 46-years-old.
+Jagr rolled through Philadelphia, Dallas, Boston, New Jersey, Florida, and finally Calgary before unofficially retiring from the NHL (in 2018), finally, at 46-years-old.
 Jagr finished his NHL career with 1921 points (766g, 1155a), and passed Mark Messier as the second all-time leading scorer.
 He trails only Wayne Gretzky (2857 points).

 And somewhere along the line, Pittsburgh fans forgave him for requesting the trade.
 The boos which once rained down when he touched the puck gave way to rampant hope and speculation he would finish his career in Pittsburgh. #Jagrwatch is still used on Twitter to campaign for Jagr’s return.